 Return to Fan Lau Country Trail and continue forward.
 And in no time, you’ll see a sign pointing towards Fan Lau Stone Circle.
 Turn left here.

-Then you’ll reach a junction at Fan Lau Kok (分流角) which is the very tip of Fan Lau, where you have three choices: turn left for Fan Lau Stone Circle (as indicated by the sign), go straight for Fan Lau Peak and Lighthouse (no sign but can see a faint trail), and turn right for Tin Hau Temple (no sign again, but a faint trail).
+Then you’ll reach a junction at Fan Lau Kok (分流角), which is the very tip of Fan Lau, where you have three choices: turn left for Fan Lau Stone Circle (as indicated by the sign), go straight for Fan Lau Peak and Lighthouse (no sign but can see a faint trail), and turn right for Tin Hau Temple (no sign again, but a faint trail).

 For this itinerary, visit the Stone Circle first, return to the junction and hike up to the peak and lighthouse.
-Then return to the junction again, and continue forward by hiking down to Tin Hau Temple.
+Then, return to the junction again, and continue forward by hiking down to Tin Hau Temple.

 Fan Lau Stone Circle

-The hike to Fan Lau Stone Circle from the junction is about 5 minutes.
-Not far at all.
-You’ll know when you reach the ancient stones – they are behind a wired fence.
+The hike to Fan Lau Stone Circle from the junction is about 5 minutes—not far at all.
+You’ll know when you reach the ancient stones—they are behind a wired fence.

-I wasn’t super impressed by this but it was only a 5-minute hike from the junction.
+I wasn’t super impressed by this, but it was only a 5-minute hike from the junction.
 Moving on…

 Fan Lau Peak and Fan Lau Lighthouse